1. Why command line?

 MY_OTHER_VAR=10.88.112.17

-If you wish to customise your shell (Prompt or other things), you can perform this as
+If you wish to customize your shell (prompt or other things), you can perform this as usual in the .bashrc

-file.
-Environment variables nonetheless belong to
+Environment variables nonetheless belong to ~/etc/environment

 , so that they are certain to be available to all processes.